 Additional costs you may not have considered

 There may be hosting costs to take into account if you choose a completely custom option.
-Whist SaaS solutions usually come with hosting taken care of, this is not the case with a custom approach.
-Hosting fees depend on the amount of traffic you attract to your site, or the amount of traffic you can expect to get.
+Whist SaaS solutions usually come with hosting taken care of; this is not the case with a custom approach.
+Hosting fees depend on the amount of traffic you attract to your site or the amount of traffic you can expect to get.
 To give you a rough estimation of hosting costs, you could expect to be charged anything from £150 to £250 annually.
 Hosting costs typically increase as your business grows and develops.

 Another potential expense you may have overlooked is the cost of purchasing an SSL certificate to give customers confidence in your website and make it more secure.
-Having an SSL certificate gives you an https prefix in your website address in addition to a padlock icon which helps reassure visitors that your site is secure.
-In short, having an SSL certificate helps you build trust with your customers, making people more likely to buy your products.
+Having an SSL certificate provides you an https prefix in your website address in addition to a padlock icon which helps reassure visitors that your site is secure.
+In short, having an SSL certificate enables you to build trust with your customers, making people more likely to buy your products.
 It also allows you to process personal and credit card information securely.
 There are some free options available, like LetsEncrypt, for example.
 However, SSL certificates can cost anywhere from £7 to £130 a year or more depending on which type of certificate you need.
 You will receive different icons displayed in the address bar depending on the level of certification you purchase.

-When planning the budget for setting up your e-commerce site, you need to remember that some SaaS have restrictions in place which may cause costs to snowball if you’re not careful.
+When planning the budget for setting up your e-commerce site, you need to remember that some SaaS have restrictions in place, which may cause costs to snowball if you’re not careful.
 Some sites place a limit on the number of products you can list, or cap the volume of sales you can make per year, as is the case with Volusion.
 Other platforms may have bandwidth limitations and will charge you a monthly a fee which varies depending on how much you exceed the limit by.
 You will also need to check the Search Engine Optimisation (SEO) features and plug-ins that are included in the package or platform you opt for.
 It is vital to ensure your site is optimised for mobile users.

 One of the things that makes SimpleShop a great option is the fact that it has no restrictions, meaning you can set up a professional-looking, beautifully designed e-shop easily without the fear of encountering any hidden costs further down the road.